Integration and Case Studies

 Timber and earth are among the world’s oldest building materials, and at the same time, among the most forward-looking.
 Their use has always been influenced by cultural knowledge, local resources, and climatic conditions.
 But what does it mean to build with these materials in the 21st century?
 And how can today’s expectations regarding safety, durability, and architectural expression be reconciled with natural materials – in harmony with climate, resources, and human well-being

 The subproject ‘Integration and Case Studies’ (TP9) demonstrates the potential of timber-earth hybrid construction through case studies and examines how the respective strengths of both materials can be optimally combined: timber provides structural efficiency and reversible joining techniques, while clay offers ideal conditions for passive energy generation and storage as well as a healthy indoor climate with a minimal carbon footprint.
+Three phases are central to the project: integrated design, construction and monitoring.
+Practice and research partners work iteratively, in close collaboration and with a life-cycle perspective.
 With digital tools, the project strengthens knowledge transfer between research and practice and supports the scaling of timber-earth construction combined with solar-passive design principles and low-tech strategies.

 Practice-based research and integration